avenky72/Foothill_Python_Class/README.md

-# Foothill_Python_Class
+AIRBNB Directory

-Summer 2021 Foothill python class relating to creating an AIRBNB directory for New York.
+Summer 2021 Creating an AIRBNB directory for New York.